justchronn42-star/VI-PS-Veda-Innovations-Pharmaceutical-System-Source-Code/README.md

 - **Audit Logs** — every create/update/delete action is logged with the acting user and timestamp
 - **User Management** — admin-only screen to create, edit, deactivate, and delete user accounts
 - **Role-Based Access Control** — `ADMIN`, `PHARMACIST`, `CASHIER` roles gate navigation and actions
-- **Custom Branding** — drop in your own `logo.png` to replace the default pill emoji on the login screen and sidebar
+- **Custom Branding** — drop in `logo.png` and `login_bg.png` to replace the default pill emoji and login background with your own pharmacy's branding
-- **PDF Reports** — receipts and stock reports generated via JasperReports `.jrxml` templates fed by XML data files
+- **PDF Reports** — receipts and stock reports generated via JasperReports `.jrxml` templates fed by XML data files, with Unicode font support (₱ symbol renders correctly)

 ---